 4 smart moves for using home equity

-As housing markets continue to improve, home equity loans and lines of credit are becoming potential sources of extra cash for more homeowners.
+As home prices continue to climb, home equity loans and lines of credit are becoming potential sources of extra cash for a growing number of homeowners.

-This return to using equity should be done with extreme caution — and for a very narrow set of reasons.
+But tapping the value of your home is something that should be done very cautiously and for a very narrow set of reasons.

-Our 4 smart moves will help get you started.
+Our 4 smart moves for using home equity will help get you started.

-There are two ways you can borrow from your home's equity:
+There are two ways you can borrow against your property:

 - A home equity loan lets you borrow a lump sum and pay it back over a fixed term at a fixed interest rate (like a mortgage or car loan).

 - A HELOC works more like a credit card.
 It makes a certain amount of credit available on an as-needed basis for a limited term, such as five or 10 years, followed by a repayment period of up to 20 years.
-Its interest rate changes with the market.
+It has an adjustable rate that changes with the market.

 A home equity loan makes sense if you need a large amount all at once for a specific project.